 We also help policy makers understand the many complex water resource issues in central Arizona.
 We are committed to finding sustainable solutions for the human and natural worlds that depend on the Verde River to supply their needs.
 We are guided by the principle that responses to demands in the system should also increase the river community's intellectual, political, social, individual, natural, built and financial capital.
 When this goal is realized, the system becomes robust, dynamic and sustainable.

 1. Flows are in cubic feet per second.
 Normal base flow in winter is about 75 CFS, in Summer, it's about 55 CFS.
 Flows above 500 CFS are not recommended for inexperienced kayakers.
-Flows are affected by evapotranspiration, snowmelt, precipitation somewhere in the watershed, and local climate.
+Flows are affected by evapotranspiration, snowmelt, precipitation somewhere in the watershed, and local weather.

 2. Oxygen levels below 4% are not healthy for aquatic animals.